-- Any type of sexual conduct that occurs without the consent of each person involved.
+Sexual assault includes any type of sexual conduct that occurs without the consent of each person involved.
 This includes, but is not limited to the following non-consensual acts:

 - the deliberate touching of a person's intimate parts (including genitalia, groin, breast or buttocks, or clothing covering any of those areas), or using force to cause a person to touch his or her own or another person's intimate parts

-- penetration (anal, oral or vaginal) by a penis, tongue, finger, or an inanimate object.
+- penetration (anal, oral, or vaginal) by a penis, tongue, finger, or an inanimate object.

-- submission to or rejection of such advances, requests or conduct becomes an explicit or implicit criterion for granting privileges or favorable treatment.
+- Unwelcome sexual advances, requests for sexual favors, and other physical or verbal conduct of a sexual nature when submission to or rejection of such advances, requests or conduct becomes an explicit or implicit criterion for granting privileges or favorable treatment.

-- offensive sexual flirtations, advances or propositions.
+a. offensive sexual flirtations, advances, or propositions.

-- verbal abuse or innuendo of a sexual nature.
+b. verbal abuse or innuendo of a sexual nature.

-- verbal comments of a sexual nature about an individual’s body or sexual terms used to describe an individual.
+d. verbal comments of a sexual nature about an individual’s body or sexual terms used to describe an individual.

-- open, offensive display of sexually suggestive objects or pictures.
+e. open, offensive display of sexually suggestive objects or pictures.

-- jokes or remarks of a sexual nature.
+f. jokes or remarks of a sexual nature.

-- obscene gestures or suggestive or insulting sounds.
+g. obscene gestures or suggestive or insulting sounds.

-- demands for sexual favors accompanied by an implied or overt threat.
+h. demands for sexual favors accompanied by an implied or overt threat.

-- indecent exposure.
+i. indecent exposure.

-- sexual exhibitionism.
+j. sexual exhibitionism.

-- non-consensual video or audio taping of sexual activity and/or distribution.
+l. non-consensual video or audio taping of sexual activity and/or distribution.

-- cyber harassment.
+m. cyber harassment.